 The Draft Regulations come at a pivotal time in the development of Wi-Fi ecosystem.
 In 2024, Wi-Fi Alliance introduced the latest generation of Wi-Fi technology, Wi-Fi 7, based on IEEE Std 802.11be-2024.
 Wi-Fi 7 devices are now available to support applications that require higher levels of interactivity and reliability.
 In 2024, over 269 million Wi-Fi 7 devices were introduced into the global market.
-By 2028, the annual shipments of the 6 GHz enabled Wi-Fi devices are projected to exceed 2.5 billion.
-International harmonization of Wi-Fi regulations in the 6 GHz band (i.e., 5925 MHz to 7125 MHz) creates economies of scope and scale and produce a robust equipment market, benefitting South Africa’s businesses, consumers, and economy.
+By 2028, the annual shipments of the 6 GHz enabled Wi-Fi devices are projected to exceed 2.1 billion.
+International harmonization of Wi-Fi regulations in the 6 GHz band (i.e., 5925 MHz to 7125 MHz) creates economies of scope and scale and produces a robust equipment market, benefitting South Africa’s businesses, consumers, and economy.

-Please find below the responses of IEEE 802 LMSC on the Draft Regulations.
+Please find below the responses of IEEE 802 LMSC on the Draft Regulations with a focus on the 5925 MHz to 6425 MHz band.

 Wi-Fi provides significant societal and economic value to South Africa

 IEEE 802.11 based Wi-Fi technologies bring unique and almost exclusive improvements to access and affordability measures as the suitable complement to full-fibre upgrades in South Africa.
 A study by OpenSignal found that South Africa is leading Africa’s pace on Wi-Fi connectivity where smartphone users are more likely to connect to Wi-Fi than the mobile-only internet.
-In addition, significant economic value is provided by Wi-Fi to the South Africa’s economies: the economic value reached USD $31.0 billion in 2021 and is expected to increase to USD $44.2 billion by 2025.
+In addition, significant economic value is provided by Wi-Fi to South Africa’s economy: the economic value reached USD $31.0 billion in 2021 and is expected to increase to USD $44.2 billion by 2025.

-According to the South Africa Country Commercial Guide by the US Department of Commerce International Trade Administration, as of 2024, the South Africa Connect initiative has made substantial progress toward increasing broadband coverage nationwide.
+According to the South Africa Country Commercial Guide published by the US Department of Commerce International Trade Administration, as of 2024, the South Africa Connect initiative has made substantial progress toward increasing broadband coverage nationwide.
 During Phase 1, the Initiative connected 970 government facilities (including schools and healthcare centers) to broadband, particularly in rural areas.
-With the beginning of Phase 2, which began in late 2023, the government reportedly aims to connect over 42,000 government buildings across multiple industries, including schools, healthcare facilities, police stations, and community centers, by 2026.
+With the beginning of Phase 2, which began in late 2023, the government reportedly aims to connect over 42,000 government buildings across multiple industries, including schools, healthcare facilities, police stations, and community centers by 2026.
 In addition, 5 million households and 32,000 community Wi-Fi hotspots are scheduled to be connected during this phase, considerably enhancing internet accessibility and cost, especially in rural areas.
 The Initiative also aims to connect 18,520 schools, 5,731 healthcare facilities, 949 libraries and Thusong centers, 567 South African Police Service (SAPS) sites, and 8,241 tribal authorities as part of the project’s social commitments.
 A total of 14,742 government sites are also targeted to improve the delivery and administration of government services.
-Digital economy relies on reliable and seamless connectivity.
+The digital economy relies on reliable and seamless connectivity.
 The digital economy is projected to account for 15% to 20% of South Africa’s GDP by 2025, an increase from approximately 8% to 10% in 2020.
 As Internet penetration rises from 68% in 2023 to over 75% by 2025, more people will have access to digital platforms, stimulating additional expansion in online services.
 As of January 2024, South Africa had 45.34 million active Internet users, representing 74.7% of the population.
 Internet users increased by 409,000 from January 2023 to January 2024, a 0.9% growth.
-The studies demonstrate that Wi-Fi plays a fundamental role in complementing mobile and fixed broadband networks, particularly in regional areas where infrastructure challenges can limit connectivity and demonstrate the importance of Wi-Fi connectivity for South African’s economy and enhanced spectrum access will strongly support the public needs and economic growth goals.
+The studies demonstrate that Wi-Fi plays a fundamental role in complementing mobile and fixed broadband networks, particularly in regional areas where infrastructure challenges can limit connectivity.
+The studies also demonstrate the importance of Wi-Fi connectivity for South African’s economy and indicate that enhanced Wi-Fi spectrum access will strongly support public needs and economic growth goals.